KayDVC/COSC352-final-project/README.md

 ## Use

+Run `docker build . -t project3 && docker run -v $(pwd):/app project3`

+Note: Zig provides no options for managing build output so, it may look like it's just spinning for a second.
+Trust the process...

 This project is not intended to be used as a template or guide, but it can definitely can be used as "inspiration."
 Please link back to [this repo](https://github.com/KayDVC/semmed-neo4j) or [my website](https://www.malakaispann.com) if you do.

 Thanks,